gradvohl/YAPTT/syncThreads/mutexAndSemaphorExamples/README.md

 # Mutex and Semaphore examples
 This section shows how to implement synchronization, one of them using mutex and the other using semaphores.
-As mention before, mutexes and semaphores are very alike.
-The difference is that semaphores can handle values greater or equal to zero, while mutexes handle two states: lock and unlock.
+As mention before, mutex and semaphore are very alike.
+The difference is that a semaphore can handle values greater or equal to zero, while a mutex handles two states: lock and unlock.

 ## Problem description and the strategy to solve it
 The problem is to search for the maximum value in an array of 40 non-ordered random integers.
 Therefore, we will divide the array into four partitions and let each thread calculates the largest value in the partition assigned to it.